Sexual Harassment Policy

 G. Responsibility for Reporting

-Any University employee who has direct knowledge of sexual harassment that has occurred is obligated to inform the University’s Director of Employee Relations/Affirmative Officer immediately.
+Any University employee who has direct knowledge of sexual harassment that has occurred is obligated to inform the University’s Director of Employee Relations/Affirmative Officer or Title IX Coordinator immediately.
 To not do so may result in serious consequences for the University, may be considered a breach of responsibility and may be grounds for disciplinary action.

 H. Education and Outreach

-To aid the University in achieving its mission by preventing sexual harassment, the Sexual Harassment Advisory Committee will assist the Director of Employee Relations and other University officials in their efforts to train, educate and advise members of the University community about sexual harassment so that the University will continue to be a safe and productive place to work and to learn.
+To aid the University in achieving its mission by preventing sexual harassment, the Sexual Harassment Advisory Committee will assist the Director of Employee Relations and Title IX Coordinator and other University officials in their efforts to train, educate and advise members of the University community about sexual harassment so that the University will continue to be a safe and productive place to work and to learn.

 The purpose of these procedures is to provide a prompt and fair resolution of problems and to preserve the due process rights of all involved, including the right to receive notice of complaints and to have an opportunity for an impartial investigation.
 These procedures are also created to provide for discipline of violators of the University’s Sexual Harassment Policy.
 If necessary, however, the University’s administration may take immediate and reasonable action to stop harassment and is not limited to the process provided herein.